Burnout is an official medical condition(source: WHO) characterized by

 - Reduced professional efficacy

 When I started working from home 4 yrs back for Invide, I felt burned out in first 3 months, never after that.
 Fast forward 4 yrs and I believe work from home brings amazing work-life balance & productivity but only if we avoid these 5 negative behaviors (it's only a simple mind-shift you need to make today)

-Since college time, I was conditioned to finishing things in the last moment.
+Since college time, I was conditioned to finishing things at the last moment.
 And those night-outs & overtime were considered to be a badge of honor.
-Well, if laziness, fear of failure and lack of planning can be counted as honor, it is definitely badge of honor.
+Well, if laziness, fear of failure, and lack of planning can be counted as honor, it is definitely a badge of honor.

 We all fail meeting deadlines and what is our first response: overwork to avoid the failure.
 But this doesn't let us improve our planning and before we realize, we end up in the same situation again and then again...

 Solution: Plan things within fixed work schedule only.
 Plan early.
 Plan for uncertainties.
 Keep improving your planning skills.

 2. Working whenever you feel like, with no fixed timings

 Feelings are not rational.
 When I started noticing my work behavior using Developer Diary, I realized:

 On many productive days, I felt unproductive; on many unproductive days, I felt productive.